 Recipe updated, originally posted September 2013.
 Since posting this in 2013, we have tweaked the recipe to be more clear. – Adam and Joanne

-Easy Homemade Chocolate Chip Cookies Recipe
+How to Make The Best Homemade Chocolate Chip Cookies

 These easy chocolate chip cookies have the right balance of crisp edges and chewy middles.
 We prefer using our stand mixer, but you can use a handheld mixer if that is all you have.
 We love to use bittersweet chocolate chips since they are not as sweet.
 Semi-sweet chips are also a great option.
-We use a KitchenAid Artisan Series Stand Mixer and love it.

 You Will Need

 1 1/4 teaspoons baking soda